nv1t/monkeyswithtypewriters/README.md

 monkeyswithtypewriter
 =====================
 A utility for auto typing information into another window.
-No monkeys were harmed in making this tool
+No monkeys were harmed in making this tool.

-* be installed in venv
+* be installed in venv/pipenv
 * be installed using `setup.py`
 * be runned directly from source directory if environment dependencies already satisfied